Chakroun-Anas/turbo-console-log/README.md

 console.log('TCL: SelectedVariableEnclosingClassName -> SelectedVariableEnclosingFunctionName -> SelectedVariable', SelectedVariable)

+The default prefix of the log message is "TCL: ", you can change it as you like by editing the logMessagePrefix is settings.json (An empty prefix will resolve to the default one).

 ![alt text](https://image.ibb.co/dysw7p/insert_log_message.gif "Inserting meaningful log message after selecting a variable")

 The log message can be wrapped by changing the value of wrapLogMessage to true in settings.json